Chinese Filipinos: Early interactions

-In the year 972 AD, the Song dynasty annals briefly mentioned "麻逸" (Ma-i, or in Hokkien Mâ-i̍t (麻逸)) which is generally accepted to be located in Mindoro island, southwest of Manila.
+In the year 972 AD, the Song dynasty annals briefly mentioned Ma-i ("麻逸", Mâ-i̍t), which is generally accepted to be located in Mindoro island, southwest of Manila.
 A year earlier, the annals recorded traders from Ma-i coming to Canton, and then in 982 AD.
-In the 11th century, the states—or chief settlements—recorded by the local Bureau of Maritime Trade are Butuan, written in records as "蒲端" (Hokkien Pô͘-toan (蒲端)) and Sanmalan recorded as "三麻蘭" (Hokkien Sam-mâ-lân (三麻蘭)), whose traders presented themselves as tribute-paying envoys to China.
+In the 11th century, the states—or chief settlements—recorded by the local Bureau of Maritime Trade are Butuan, written in records as "蒲端" (Pô͘-toan) and Sanmalan recorded as "三麻蘭" (Sam-mâ-lân), whose traders presented themselves as tribute-paying envoys to China.
 They continued trade with the Song court in the years 1004, 1007 and 1011 and brought home Chinese ceramics.
-A century later, in addition to Ma-i, the bureau then recorded another states from the Philippines Baipuer (Babuyan Islands) and the group of islands collectively known as "Sandao" or "Sanyu" which were Jamayan (now Calamian, recorded as "加麻延"(Hokkien Ka-mâ-iân (加麻延))), Balaoyu (Palawan, recorded as "巴姥酉"(Hokkien Pa-ló-iú (巴姥酉))), and Pulihuan (approximate location is Manila, or areas near it, recorded as "蒲裏喚"(Hokkien Pô͘-lí-hoàn (蒲裏喚))).
+A century later, in addition to Ma-i, the bureau then recorded other states from the Philippines Baipuer (Babuyan Islands) and the group of islands collectively known as "Sandao" or "Sanyu" which were Jamayan (now Calamian, recorded as "加麻延" (Ka-mâ-iân)), Balaoyu (Palawan, or "巴姥酉", Pa-ló-iú)), and Pulihuan (approximate location is Manila, or areas near it, recorded as "蒲裏喚", Pô͘-lí-hoàn).
 These native traders mostly belonged to the elite.
-In a Song dynasty record, a man from Sandao was treated with respect after he returned home from Quanzhou for a unique tradition seemed to have stemmed from the native's village that a man who had been to China was revered.
+In a Song dynasty record, a man from Sandao was treated with respect after he returned home from Quanzhou for a unique tradition seemed to stem from the native's village that a man who had been to China was revered.
 In 1007 AD, a local chief from Butuan sent an envoy to China, requesting an equal status with Champa, however, this was rejected for the Song court appear to have favored Champa.